• Skip to primary navigation

 Instructions

-1. Dissolve the bouillon cube in the hot water.
-Re-constitute the soy curls by placing them in a bowl and pouring the broth over them.
+• Re-constitute the soy curls by placing them in a bowl and pouring the hot water over them.
 Let them sit for about 15 minutes.
-Once they’ve softened, drain them.
-The stock can be saved and used later, if you like.
+Once they’ve softened, drain them, pressing out as much excess water as possible.

-3. Whisk together the hot sauce and the stock and add the mixture to the pan.
-Continue cooking the soy curls until most of the liquid has been absorbed, about 3 minutes
+• Whisk together the hot sauce and the stock and add the mixture to the pan.
+Continue cooking the soy curls until most of the liquid has been absorbed, about 3 to 5 minutes

-5. Place a quarter of the soy curls on each wrap, about an inch from the bottom edge and two inches from the sides.
-Top with 1/4 cup of the shredded lettuce.
+• Place a quarter of the cooked soy curls on each wrap, about an inch from the bottom edge and two inches from the sides.
+Top with ¼ cup of the shredded lettuce.
 Starting at the bottom, carefully roll the wrap, tucking in the sides as you go.

 More spicy Buffalo recipes you might enjoy include: